 I have read and heard they blend well.
-In my opinion, however, the Sakura Koi and Tombow dissolve much more readily than the Arteza placing Arteza as a solid third for me because although I like the paintbrush feel of Arteza I don’t like the feeling that I’m fighting with the pigment to get it to cooperate and dissolve.
+However, in my opinion, the Sakura Koi and Tombow dissolve much more readily than the Arteza, placing it as a solid third for me.
+Although I love the paintbrush feel of Arteza, I don’t like the feeling that I’m fighting with the pigment to get it to cooperate and dissolve.

-Price-wise, they are the least expensive of the three reviewed here.
-Also, Arteza offers a replacement guarantee – another advantage over the other two for sure.
-If you color or stamp, these are great for that, no doubt!
+Pricewise, they are the least expensive of the three I reviewed here.
+Also, Arteza offers a replacement guarantee— another advantage over the other two for sure.
+If you color or stamp, these are great for that, too, no doubt!

-Of the 3 brush pens reviewed here, my top choice is Tombow for all the reasons mentioned.
+Of the 3 brush pens I reviewed here, my top choice is Tombow for all the reasons I mentioned.
 The Sukura Koi comes in at a very close second.
 I would be hard-pressed to tell the difference just looking at two identical art pieces.
 They behave very similarly and are good quality pens.
-Finally Arteza comes in farther behind the other two in my opinion.
+Finally, Arteza comes in farther behind the other two in my opinion.

 You can’t really go wrong with any of these and really, marker art is a LOT of fun.
 I encourage you to pick up a set and try them for yourself!
 And I would love to hear from you how you liked them (or didn’t)!

 Thanks for reading.
 Please leave any comments or questions below, and I will never share your email.